 \section{System Model}

-\subsection{Massive MIMO-OFDM FDD System}
+\subsection{Massive MIMO-OFDM FDD system}

-Consider a typical urban micro-cell in FDD massive MIMO system with one BS serving for multiple single-antenna UEs.
-The BS is placed in the center of the cell and equipped with an $N_{\rm t}$-antenna uniform linear array (ULA)\footnote{We adopt the ULA model here for simpler illustration, While the analysis and the proposed model are not restrict to any specific array shape.}.
-We apply orthogonal frequency division multiplexing (OFDM) in downlink transmission over $N_{\rm f}$ subcarriers.
+Consider a typical urban micro-cell in an frequency-division duplexing (FDD) massive MIMO system with one BS serving for multiple single-antenna UEs.
+The BS is localed at the center of the cell and equipped with an $N_{\rm t}$-antenna uniform linear array (ULA)\footnote{We adopt the ULA model here for simpler illustration, While the analysis and the proposed model are not restrict to any specific array shape.}.
+We utilize orthogonal frequency division multiplexing (OFDM) in downlink transmission over $N_{\rm f}$ subcarriers.
 The received signal on the $n^{th}$ subcarrier for a UE can then be modeled as \cite{2018CsiNet}: